glk1911/hello-world/README.md

 double insurance;
 float fulltank;
 float weeklygas;
-float percent = 100; // used to give a number as a percent int interest; float Irate = interest / percent;
 float adtexp;

- //annual expenses

  cout << "How much is your monthly car loan: "; // first requirement cin >> monthlypayment;